 I discuss the best jig sizes and weights below.

-Great jigs for twitching are the SPRO Bucktail Jig, the Northland Buck-A-Roo Jig, and my favorite is the VMC Twitchin’ Jig.
+Great jigs that I use and recommend for twitching are the SPRO Bucktail Jig, the Northland Buck-A-Roo Jig, and my favorite is the VMC Twitchin’ Jig.

 Best Twitching Jigs